Aiven-Open/klaw/CONTRIBUTING.md

 ### ✍️ Writing a great commit message

 A "great" commit message enables others to gain more context about a code change.
-While the `diff` is telling you **what** has changes, the commit message can tell you **why** it has changed.
+While the `diff` is telling you **what** has changed, the commit message can tell you **why** it has changed.

 For more information read this article: [How to Write a Git Commit Message](https://cbea.ms/git-commit/).
 We used it as a base for our rules.